Changeeth/ChronoCare/README.md

-# Medibox Simulation – ESP32 (Embedded Systems Project)
+# ChronoCare Simulation – ESP32 (Embedded Systems Project)

 This repository contains the implementation of **Programming Assignment 1** for the course **EN2853: Embedded Systems and Applications**.
-The project demonstrates a **Medibox** simulation built on **Wokwi** using an ESP32 microcontroller.
-The Medibox is designed to remind users to take their medicine on time and monitor environmental conditions.
+The project demonstrates a **ChronoCare** simulation built on **Wokwi** using an ESP32 microcontroller.
+The ChronoCare is designed to remind users to take their medicine on time and monitor environmental conditions.

 ---